mcneel/developer.rhino3d.com/_guide_topics/grasshopper/hops-component.md

 1. Create re-usable functions and parallel processing.
 1. Supports real debugging modes including breakpoints.
 1. Full support of Visual Studio Code.
 1. Other applications and services that support a Python API can also use the libraries included here.
+1. The hops component attempts to detect when inputs and outputs have changed on a server and will rebuild itself.

-### Getting started with CPython in Grasshopper.
+### Getting started with CPython in Grasshopper

 This Python module helps you create Python (specifically CPython) functions and use them inside your Grasshopper scripts using the new Hops components.

 **Required:**